nextauthjs/next-auth/docs/docs/configuration/pages.md

 export async function getServerSideProps(context) {
   const session = await getServerSession(context.req, context.res, authOptions);

-  // If the user is already logged in, redirect,
+  // If the user is already logged in, redirect.
-  // unless the destination is on the same page,
+  // Note: Make sure not to redirect to the same page
-  // to prevent infinite redirects const destination = "/"
+  // To avoid an infinite loop!
-  // Note, this does not check hash (#) or search params (?) if (session && destination !== authOptions.pages?.signIn) {
+  if (session) {
-    return { redirect: { destination } };
+    return { redirect: { destination: "/" } };
   }

   const providers = await getProviders(context);